I. Code of Academic Honesty

-It shall be a violation of this Code of Academic Honesty for a student to engage in conduct that violates the established standards of his or her major academic discipline, the established standards of the academic discipline in which they are engaged, the established standards of the profession of which they are training, or the standards of Illinois Tech set forth herein.
-In addition, it is a violation of this Code of Academic Honesty for a student, knowingly to engage or attempt to engage in any of the following or to engage or to attempt to engage in a course of action that would cause a reasonable person to conclude a violation of any of the following:
+It shall be a violation of this Code of Academic Honesty for a student to engage in conduct that violates the established standards of their major academic discipline, the established standards of the academic discipline in which they are engaged, the established standards of the profession for which they are training, or the standards of Illinois Tech set forth herein.
+In addition, it is a violation of this Code of Academic Honesty for a student knowingly to engage or attempt to engage in any of the following or to engage or to attempt to engage in a course of action that would cause a reasonable person to conclude a violation of any of the following:

 - The use of any unauthorized assistance in taking quizzes, tests or examinations;

-- The acquisition, without permission, of tests, answers sheets, problem solutions or other academic material when such material has been withheld from distribution by the instructor;
+- The acquisition, without permission, of tests, answer sheets, problem solutions or other academic material when such material has been withheld from distribution by the instructor;

 - Deliberate and harmful obstruction of the studies, research or academic work of any member of the Illinois Tech community;